elixir-cloud-aai/openapi-test-runner/docs/utility.md

 The test files provide multiple features for better operability and extensibility.

 1. Storage Variables - Persist response values to be used in subsequent jobs.
 When using a storage variable, it should be enclosed in curly brackets and quotes to denote its usage.
-Refer the [test template][res-test-template] for syntax details.
+Refer the [test syntax][res-test-syntax] for syntax details.
    Example - "$response.id" is extracted from the CreateTask response and stored in the key "id" for later GetTask or CancelTask jobs.